jasonsvillar/works.register/README.md

 - Testing with JUnit 5, Mockito and TestContainer.
 - Code Review with SonarQube.
 - Spring Security with Basic Authentication.
-- Spring Security with OAuth2 GitHub Authentication.
+- Spring Security with OAuth2 GitHub Authentication and JSession.
+- Implement Spring Security with JWT on the Basic Auth.
 - Encrypt application.properties values with jasypt.

 D.E.R: